 The second section in your written content strategy should list which content distribution channels your nonprofit uses and how many subscribers and followers your nonprofit has for each.
 Email, social media, and text messaging are the top-performing distribution channels for nonprofits:

 Email is a significant driver of revenue for nonprofits, traffic to your website, and event registrations.
-Yet, according to the Nonprofit Tech for Good Report, 32% of nonprofits do not engage in email marketing.
+Yet, according to the most recent Nonprofit Tech for Good Report, 32% of nonprofits do not engage in email marketing.
 If you are one of the 32% and fundraising is a priority for your organization, drop everything else and start building your email list.
 Here’s why:

-Social media can also be powerful for distributing content, especially content that features success stories about your nonprofit’s work or advocacy calls-to-action related to urgent, timely issues.
+Social media can also be powerful for distributing content, especially content that features success stories about your nonprofit’s work or calls-to-action related to urgent, timely issues.
 Fundraising asks on social media tend to be ignored unless they are tied to urgent breaking news or part of a larger social media advertising strategy.
-That said, which social media platforms should your nonprofit prioritize in 2024?
+That said, which social media platforms should your nonprofit prioritize in 2026?
 Nonprofit Tech for Good recommends the following four for most nonprofits:

 In addition, your nonprofit can opt to use YouTube, TikTok, Threads, X, Snapchat, and/or Reddit, depending upon your nonprofit’s mission and programs and target audience.
-According to the State of Modern Philanthropy Report, Facebook and Instagram drive more traffic and conversions than other social media and while LinkedIn may not drive much traffic, the user base is likely to donate to nonprofits.
+According to the State of Modern Philanthropy Report, Facebook and Instagram drive more traffic and conversions than other social media, and while LinkedIn may not drive much traffic, the user base is likely to donate to nonprofits.

 Text messaging has an incredibly high open rate of about 99%, compared to the average email open rate, which is closer to 30% – yet few nonprofit utilize text messaging in their digital marketing and fundraising strategy.